Wild Flower – The True Story of a Romanian Girl in Africa

 Nina Smart was born in communist Romania and spent her teenage years in West Africa.
 Following a terrifying life-changing experience she immigrated to the United States of America in 1992.

 Rubén G. Rumbaut is Professor of Sociology at the University of California, Irvine.
 A native of Havana, Cuba, he has directed seminal empirical studies of immigrants and refugees in the United States.
-Dr. Rumbaut has lectured widely throughout North America, Europe and Asia on international migration issues, and testified before the U.S. Congress and hearings on comprehensive immigration reform. http://www.faculty.uci.edu/profile.cfm?faculty_id=4999
+Dr. Rumbaut has lectured widely throughout North America, Europe and Asia on international migration issues, and testified before the U.S. Congress and hearings on comprehensive immigration reform.
+You can read more about Dr. Rumbaut HERE

-The Author donates part of the profits made from sales of this book and from speaking engagements towards projects working to end FGM in Sierra Leone.
+The Author donates part of the profits made from sales of this book and from all her speaking engagements towards projects that break the silence on FGM.